Yolgie/linz.community/README.md

 # linz.community

 A coordination platform for tech meetups and community events in Linz, Austria.

+Built by the community, for the community—because great events shouldn't require great spreadsheet skills.

 ## Vision